BES Online Portal Employers Terms of Service

 As an Employer, You agree to use the BES Client Portal solely for lawful purposes and in accordance with these Terms of Service.
 You are responsible for ensuring that any information You provide is accurate, complete, and up-to-date.
 Subject to the terms of these Terms of Service, upon online Registration as outlined in Section 4 and the payment of the applicable fee, the Company grants the Employer a limited, non-exclusive, non-transferable license during the relevant Subscription Term to access and use the Services and permit the number and type of individual users (“Authorized Users”) specified in the Registration to access and use the Services exclusively for internal purposes, including talent acquisition endeavours and support with HR and people-related matters.

-Customer may permit its Authorized Users, designated Affiliates, and Authorized Users of such Affiliates to access and use the Services pursuant to the terms of this Terms of Service; provided that additional fees may apply and such allowance does not expand the Company’s liability under Sections 9 and 15 below, and any claim under this Terms of Services or a Registration, must be brought by Employer unless an Affiliate has separately registered directly with the Company for Services.
+Customer may permit its Authorized Users, designated Affiliates, and Authorized Users of such Affiliates to access and use the Services pursuant to the terms of this Terms of Service; provided that additional fees may apply and such allowance does not expand the Company’s liability under Sections 9 and 15 below, and any claim under this Terms of Service or a Registration must be brought by Employer unless an Affiliate has separately registered directly with the Company for Services.
 Employer must notify the Company of the identity of any Affiliates exercising rights granted to Customer hereunder.
 Customer is liable for all Affiliates and Authorized Users compliance with Customer’s obligations under this Terms of Service.
 Employer must take reasonable steps to prevent unauthorized access to the Services, including, without limitation, by ensuring that all access credentials are kept confidential.
-No Authorized User will share its credentials or permit another individual to circumvent the privileges restrictions pertaining to the Services.
-Customer is liable to the Company for all activity that occurs with Customer’s credentials or otherwise through or in connection with Customer’s or its’ Affiliates or Authorized Users’ Accounts, including, without limitation, any unauthorized use or access of the Services through Customer or its’ Affiliates or Authorized Users’ Accounts by Customer or any third parties.
+No Authorized User will share its credentials or permit another individual to circumvent the privilege restrictions pertaining to the Services.
+Customer is liable to the Company for all activity that occurs with Customer’s credentials or otherwise through or in connection with Customer’s or its Affiliates’ or Authorized Users’ Accounts, including, without limitation, any unauthorized use or access of the Services through Customer or its Affiliates’ or Authorized Users’ Accounts by Customer or any third parties.
 If Customer discovers any vulnerabilities or breaches related to Customer’s, an Affiliate’s, or an Authorized User’s use of the Services, Customer will: (a) promptly contact the Company and provide details of the vulnerability or breach; and (b) cooperate with the Company to remediate such vulnerability or breach.
-As used herein, “Affiliate” of a party means any other entity that directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with, such entity, and “Control” (including as used in the terms “controlled by” and “under common control with”) means the ownership, beneficially or of record, of more than fifty percent (50%) of the voting securities of an entity.

 4 Registration